 By far I found Heaven and Hell to be the most disjointed of all the episodes I’ve viewed so far.
 This can be largely proscribed to the fact that Christianity had split drastically at this time.
 At the end of the 16th century, Roman Catholics and Protestants were almost at war.
 This was the beginning of the Baroque Era and changed the style of art as well as motivating people to change the way they thought and discover themselves more.
 Both churches believed they were living “true” Christianity, in accordance with the message of the early Christians.

-France struggled to stay united while Catherine de Medici battle the Protestant Hugueots and eventually drove Protestantism from France for the time being.
-The fled to the Netherlands where they flourished.
+France struggled to stay united while Catherine de Medici battled the Protestant Hugueots and eventually drove Protestantism from France for the time being.
+They fled to the Netherlands where they flourished.
 In Germany, an internal war lasted 30 years and killed one-third of the population.
-Later on in France, Louis XIV lived a lavish lifestyle as he ruled from the principal that no one except for God was higher than the King.
+Later on in France, Louis XIV lived a lavish lifestyle as he ruled from the principle that no one except for God was higher than the King.

-A council was convened at Trent to attempt to heal the breech between the Roman Catholics and Protestants, only the Protestants weren’t interested.
-Instead, the Roman Catholic church formed a plan to counteract the Protestant movement on an ideological level.
+A council was convened at Trent to attempt to heal the breach between the Roman Catholics and Protestants, only the Protestants weren’t interested.
+Instead, the Roman Catholic Church formed a plan to counteract the Protestant movement on an ideological level.